flet-dev/website/docs/extend/user-extensions.md

 ft.app(main)
 ```

 and run:

 ```
 flet run
 ```

 <img src="/img/docs/extending-flet/example-pink.png" className="screenshot-30" />

 5. Re-build your app.

-When you make any changes to python or dart files and need to re-build, there is a [known issue](https://github.com/flet-dev/flet/issues/4754) that Flet would build with cached files and your changes will not be included.
+When you make any changes to your package and need to re-build, there is a [known issue](https://github.com/flet-dev/flet/issues/4754) that Flet would build with cached files and your changes will not be included.
 As a temporary solution, you need to clear cache before re-building:

 ```
 pip cache purge
 flet build macos -v
 ```

 If you need to debug, run this command:

 ```
 build/macos/flet-spinkit-example.app/Contents/MacOS/flet-spinkit-example --debug
 ```